noctildon/curve_fitting/README.md

 The Python source code is only tested in Linux Mint 18.3.
 But it should work in any OS installed required Python modules.
+The stand-alone executable is put in /dist, and it is only tested on Linux Mint 18.3

 # To do list

-- [ ] freeze the program into stand-alone executables, also tested on Windows, Linux and MacOS.
+- [ ] freeze the program into stand-alone executables, also tested on Windows and MacOS.
-- [ ] add the feature of changing graph propeties(ex. color, width)